Wednesday, May 27, 2026

 Majority of Big 12 Schools Are Turning Down $30M RedBird Credit Option

-The majority of Big 12 schools have already decided to decline the option for a line of credit up to $30 million as part of the conference’s new deal with RedBird Capital Partners.
+The majority of Big 12 schools say they aren’t taking the option for a line of credit up to $30 million as part of the conference’s new deal with RedBird Capital Partners.
+They have a year to change their mind.

 Jay Biggerstaff-Imagn Images

-The deal, which was approved just over a week ago, includes a $12.5 million infusion of capital for the Big 12 at the conference level to be reinvested, a business partnership for RedBird to help source deals for the Big 12, and the credit option that would be between the firms and the schools.
+The deal, which was approved just over a week ago, includes a $12.5 million infusion of capital for the Big 12 at the conference level to be reinvested, a business partnership for RedBird to help source deals for the Big 12, and the credit option for each individual school.

-If all schools were to take the deal, RedBird and Weatherford could shell out a total of $500 million.
-But it looks like that won’t be necessary.
+If all schools were to take the deal, RedBird and Weatherford would shell out a total of $500 million.

-• Texas Tech will decline the credit option, Front Office Sports confirmed Thursday.
+• Texas Tech will decline the credit option, FOS confirmed Thursday.

 • Colorado told FOS in a statement that it “is not opting in” to the credit option.
 But it added it “supports the Big 12’s agreement with RedBird Capital and Weatherford Capital, and we are confident that this agreement positions the conference and its member institutions for success in the current dynamic environment of college athletics.”

-• An Iowa State spokesperson told FOS: “While we are appreciative of the Big 12’s efforts we do not plan to use the line of credit.”
+• Iowa State told FOS in a statement: “While we are appreciative of the Big 12’s efforts we do not plan to use the line of credit.”

-• Baylor, Cincinnati, Houston, TCU, UCF, and West Virginia have all told local news outlets that they will be holding off on the credit line—at least for now.
+• Baylor, Houston, Oklahoma State, BYU, and TCU all told local news outlets they will be holding off on the credit line—at least for now.
+The schools confirmed to FOS the reporting by local outlets.

-• Kansas hasn’t yet decided whether it will utilize the credit option.
+• Kansas says it hasn’t yet decided whether it will utilize the credit option.

-Representatives for Arizona, Arizona State, BYU, Kansas State, Oklahoma State, and Utah did not immediately respond to a FOS request for comment.
+Representatives for Arizona State did not immediately respond to a FOS request for comment.

 Utah in December struck an investment deal with private-equity firm Otro Capital for managing revenue-generating athletic operations.